dcloudio/hbuilderx-extension-docs/en/Tutorial/UserGuide/SyntaxCheck.md

 A good validator can prevent syntax errors when we write codes.

-A good validator can save us time to find bugs.
+A good validator can save your time to find bugs.

 A good validator can ensure that the coding follows the standard.